naneimon/CVD_Project-1/README.md

     here.
 3.  `03_Confirmation_Additional_Question`: Additional questions related
     to confirmation visits can be found in this folder.
-4.  `04_SPPID_Vs_Enrollment_Check`: The SPP ID and enrollment participant dataset matching verification work is also documented here.
+4.  `04_Combined_Screening_Confirmation`: All screening and recruitment
+    datasets were combined into one dataset, and analysis preparation for reporting indicator developments was performed here.
+5.  `05_VHW_Logbook`: the VHW logbook monthly data processing work will be documented here.
-5.  `05_CVD_Screening_Dashboard`: All project data collection work will be presented in a dashboard, and all dashboard development will be documented here.
+6.  `06_CVD_Screening_Dashboard`: All project data collection work will be presented in a dashboard, and all dashboard development will be documented here.

-6.  `06_VHW_Logbook`: the VHW logbook monthly data processing work will be documented here.
+### Inside each folder;

-Inside each folder, the script files are documented according to their applied function and workflow order.
+the script files are documented according to their applied function and workflow order.
 In general, each folder includes a script file documenting the import of raw data, performing high-frequency checking to create clean datasets, and conducting analysis work.

 - `01_import`: This folder contains all the dofiles used to import raw data.